This is the featured image of the The Key Aspects Which Make a Great Mix blog article.

 With automation, you can achieve much-needed dynamics, movement, and separation of the elements in the mix.

-Positioning of the elements in the mix
+Positioning of the Elements in the Mix

 Elements of a great mix occupy a defined space in the stereo field.
 Using basic mixing techniques like panning is standard procedure.
 However, wideners and stereo imagers are also used to position elements.
 Think about where and how wide you want each element to be.
-For instance, the kick drum often sits better when it’s fairly narrow and centered.
+For instance, the kick drum often sits better when relatively narrow and centered.
 On the other hand, an acoustic guitar almost always benefits from more width and panning.

 Spatial analyzer